-Having trouble with people in your home hogging all the bandwidth?
-Or, maybe you want to limit how much your own PC consumes.
-Luckily, there’s a couple ways to limit the amount of bandwidth your PC or laptop takes on your network.
+Are you having trouble with people in your home hogging all the bandwidth?
+Or, maybe you want to limit how much your PC consumes.
+Luckily, there are a couple of ways to limit the amount of bandwidth your PC or laptop takes on your network.
 Follow along below to learn how.

-The most surefire way to limit how much bandwidth your PC takes is through your router.
-You can do this through your router’s Quality of Service (QoS) technology.
-Just to give a quick rundown, Quality of Service is used as a technology to control traffic priority on a network, or in most cases, your home network.
-In layman’s terms, QoS will take a look at what’s hogging up the router and then decide from there which traffic coming through is more important.
+The most surefire way to limit how much bandwidth your PC consumes is through your router’s Quality of Service (QoS) technology.
+Just to give a quick rundown, Quality of Service is used as a technology to control traffic priority on a home or small business network.
+QoS takes a look at what devices are using the most bandwidth, determining which traffic is the most important.
+Then, QoS prioritizing that traffic accordingly.

 - Set for any process a download and/or upload network priority or limit